john-cd/rust_howto/bk/src/categories/development-tools_procedural-macro-helpers/write_proc_macros.md

 A wrapper around the procedural macro API of the compiler's proc_macro crate.
 This library serves two purposes:

 Bring proc-macro-like functionality to other contexts like build.rs and main.rs.
-Types from proc_macro are entirely specific to procedural macros and cannot ever exist in code outside of a procedural macro.
+Types from proc_macro are entirely specific to procedural [macros][p-macros] and cannot ever exist in code outside of a procedural macro.
 Meanwhile proc_macro2 types may exist anywhere including non-macro code.
 By developing foundational libraries like syn and quote against proc_macro2 rather than proc_macro, the procedural macro ecosystem becomes easily applicable to many other use cases and we avoid re-implementing non-macro equivalents of those libraries.

-Make procedural macros unit testable.
-As a consequence of being specific to procedural macros, nothing that uses proc_macro can be executed from a unit test.
+Make procedural [macros][p-macros] unit testable.
+As a consequence of being specific to procedural [macros][p-macros], nothing that uses proc_macro can be executed from a unit test.
 In order for helper libraries or components of a macro to be testable in isolation, they must be implemented using proc_macro2.

 [![proc-macro-workshop][proc-macro-workshop-badge]][proc-macro-workshop]